chnm/newdomain/README.md

+# Archived
+RRCHNM archived this repository in February 2022.
+Last actual code activity was February 2014.
+If you need more information or to unarchive this repository, please contact us at webmaster at chnm.gmu.edu

 # Create a New Domain on the server

 This script will create a new Apache, PHP-FPM, MySQL environment on the server for a new domain.
 It does the following things: